paradime-io/paradime-python-sdk/README.md

     api_secret="API_SECRET",
 )

-# ... use the paradime client to interact with the API
+# Use the paradime client to interact with the API
 ```

 ## Examples